 A type of financial assistance used when there will be substantial Federal scientific or programmatic involvement.
 Substantial involvement means that, after award, scientific or program staff will assist, guide, coordinate, or participate in project activities.
 The government-wide principles, issued by OMB (or, in the case of commercial organizations, the Federal Acquisition Regulation [48 CFR 21], or, in the case of hospitals, 45 CFR 74, Appendix E, "Principles For Determining Costs Applicable to Research and Development Under Grants and Contracts with Hospitals"), on allowability and unallowability of costs under federally sponsored agreements.
+As of cost principles

-As of December 26, 2014, the cost principles will be consolidated in 2 CFR 200.
+December 26, 2014, the cost principles will be consolidated in 2 CFR 200.

-cost principles

 The portion of the costs of a project or program not borne by the sponsor; these could be grantee contributions or third-party in-kind contributions; costs used to satisfy cost sharing requirements are subject to the same policies governing allowability as other costs of the project.
-Research grants are generally not subject to cost sharing requirements.
+Research grants are generally not subject to cost sharing cost sharing deadline requirements.
 Also known as matching.
+The published date and/or time that a grant application is to be either postmarked/mailed or electronically submitted to the funding agency.